secutils-dev/secutils-docs/docs/guides/web_scraping/resources.md

 </tbody>
 </table>

-:::caution NOTE
+:::tip TIP
 Normally, Secutils.dev caches web page resources for **10 minutes**.
 This means that if you make changes to the web page resource tracker and want to see them take effect, you'll need to wait for 10 minutes before re-fetching resources.
 However, for this guide, I'm adding an arbitrary `?rev=X` query string parameter to the URL to bypass caching and see the changes immediately.
+This trick can be quite handy when you are setting up a new tracker and need to fine-tune its configuration.

+Note that every time you change the tracker's URL, all previously fetched resources **will be removed**.
 :::

 3. Click on the **Save** button to save the tracker